-- (1) Meadow health that can affect water retention and water quality - (2) Forest management to address both high tree density with significant canopy cover that intercepts snowpack and post-wildfire forest density reduction because both reduces water retention, and increase evapotranspiration, resulting in less water supply.
+- (1) Meadow health which can affect water retention and water quality - (2) Forest management, to address both high tree density with significant canopy cover that intercepts snowpack and post-wildfire forest density reduction because both reduce water retention and increase evapotranspiration, resulting in less water supply.

-El Dorado County is part of the Cosumnes, American, Bear, Yuba (CABY) Integrated Regional Water Management region, and these headwaters management issues were included in the plan; however, implementation was limited due to lack of funding for these low population areas and the plan was not vertically integrated with local jurisdictions.
 Decades of improper forest management have resulted in dense forests that not only affect water supply but also increase the threat of wildfires.

 According to the 2011 Forests and Water in the Sierra Nevada: Sierra Nevada Watershed Ecosystem Enhancement Project, first-order estimates based on average climate information suggest that reducing forest cover by 40 percent of the maximum levels across a watershed can potentially increase water yields by 9 percent.